 5. Enforce appropriate safety measures.

 This may differ depending on many circumstances like the type of the event, the location, current regulations, and more.
-However, we are most commonly seeing vendors and guests implementing the use of masks and/or face shields, using hand sanitizer and following proper hand washing techniques, and adhering to the 6-feet social distancing rule during the entire event.
+This could be anything from having to wear masks when not seated, using hand sanitizer and following proper hand washing techniques, and adhering to a 6-feet social distancing rule.

-To help enforce safety measures and to remind guests of any guidelines, putting up some signage at the event is a great option.
-This could be the vendor bringing signs to inform guests of their rules before being approached or this could be the host having signs at the entryway upon arrival informing guests about seating, social distancing, mask wearing, and more!
+To help enforce any required safety measures and to remind guests of any guidelines, putting up some signage at the event is a great option.
+Signs can help inform guests of your safety rules or measures.

 7. Remain flexible and be understanding.

-While events are picking up, it can still be a difficult and stressful time.
-Remember that these are unprecedented times and to try and remain flexible and understanding throughout the process.
+While events are picking up, it can still be a difficult and stressful time for all.
+Remember that these are unprecedented times and to try and remain flexible and understanding throughout the entire process.

 8. Opt for online payments.